 The Department of Pediatrics “B”

 The Department treats children from all over the country who are suffering from a wide range of medical disorders and require hospitalization.
-Departmental staff is highly experienced in treating immunological and allergic disorders, autoimmune diseases and asthma.
+Departmental staff is highly experienced in treating complicated patients, especially with infectious diseases, immunological and allergic disorders.
 Children awaiting bone marrow or stem cell transplants are also hospitalized in the department.